mashrurjs15/Multinational-Corp/README.md

   - Creation of features and all examples are dealt with in this function.

 View: GUI
-  - THe view of the program.
+  - The view of the program.
   - The functionality of the GUI includes:
     - Add and remove indivdual features
     - Create examples for both training and unsolved example lists